TheLBCGuy/HackerNewsFeed/readme.md

 ## To Run This Project

 1. Clone Locally
+2. Open in Visual Studio (or other preferred IDE)
-2. Browse to src/ui folder
+3. Browse to src/ui folder
-3. Right-click and select 'HackerNewsFeed.Server' as Startup Project
+4. Right-click and select 'HackerNewsFeed.Server' as Startup Project
-4. Start Debugging (F5)
+5. Start Debugging (F5)

 ### Unit Testing